Tom Vernon

-Tom Vernon (23 April 1939 – 11 September 2013) was a British broadcaster and writer, best known as the titular "Fat Man" of a number of popular travelogues.
+Thomas Bowater Vernon (23 April 1939 – 11 September 2013) was a British broadcaster and writer, best known as the titular "Fat Man" of a number of popular travelogues.

 Early life

 Thomas Bowater Vernon was born on 23 April 1939 in Stepney, London, the son of a Bengal Lancer and colonial administrator for Nigeria.
 His mother was a hospital matron.
 He attended schools in Shropshire, Sussex, Dorset and Kent.
 At Gillingham Grammar School he was head boy, and was the first pupil from the school to go to Cambridge University.
 After school, Vernon studied English at Pembroke College, Cambridge.
 At university, he joined the drama society, Pembroke Players, and amateur theatre group, Cambridge Footlights.
 After graduating Vernon worked briefly as a teacher and then a Public Relations Officer for the Royal Shakespeare Company before joining the British Humanist Association.

 Humanist career

-Vernon was the Press and Public Relations Officer for the British Humanist Association, an organisation with promotes humanism, human rights, and secularism in Britain.
-In 1965 became the force behind the organisation's drive to seek out a new logo, and launched public competition.
+Vernon was the Press and Public Relations Officer for the British Humanist Association, an organisation which promotes humanism, human rights, and secularism in Britain.
+In 1965 he became the force behind the organisation's drive to seek out a new logo, and launched a public competition.
 The winning entry, the so-called Happy Human, came to stand as an international symbol for Humanism and was adopted by humanist organisations around the world.
 Vernon's other duties at the BHA included oversight of its various publications.
 His campaigning work was significant; he is credited with helping secure the decriminalisation of abortion in Britain.